-Sumburgh Head Lighthouse, Visitor Centre and Nature Reserve is a world class visitor attraction, providing an engaging and interactive experience for visitors of all ages.
-Explore the history and natural heritage of Sumburgh Head, from early geological beginnings and Iron Age settlers to the lives of lighthouse keepers and the local wildlife.
+Sumburgh Head Lighthouse - visito centre and Nature Reserve is a five star visitor attraction, providing an engaging and interactive experience for visitors of all ages.
+Explore the history and natural heritage of Sumburgh Head, from early geological beginnings and Iron Age settlers to the lives of lighthouse keepers and also a great place to see puffins!